 Intervention before Extraction

 Photo by Rikshaw Films, Courtesy of Earth Island Institute

 Junior Walk has been working with various anti-surface mining organizations in the Appalachian region for the past six years.
 He has done everything from lobbying on federal and state levels, gathering data for lawsuits against coal companies, and even getting arrested doing direct action on surface mines and corporate offices.
 Junior now serves as the outreach coordinator for Coal River Mountain Watch, a role in which he spends his time helping educate people about the effects coal extraction has had on his community.
 He has also been monitoring for permit violations and documenting ongoing surface mining operations on Coal River Mountain, the last intact mountain in the Coal River watershed.

-B Corporation Speakers
+Benefit Corporation Speakers

 For this tour, we are partnering with B Lab, the nonprofit that certifies B Corporations (companies meeting the highest standards of social & environmental performance, transparency, and accountability) to work with each campus to identify a speaker in their area.
 With B Lab’s support, and our on-going partnership with over two dozen Certified B Corporations including Patagonia, Klean Kanteen, Preserve, and more, we will work with each campus to select a speaker to represent the role that corporations can play in developing durable products, eliminating disposable packaging, and moving towards a circular economy.

 Amira’s work in a campaign titled “No Más Botellas” at the University of Puerto Rico was successful in making one of their campuses the first Latin American University to ban the sale of bottled water.
 She has represented her country at the UN Climate talks and been a part of the Sierra Student Coalition training program, facilitating leadership workshops to youth in Puerto Rico and the United States.

 Intervention before Disposal